schottsfired/cjp-demo-environment/README.md

 When executing a ``docker`` command from within these containers, the Docker client installed inside the container communicates with the  Docker server outside the container.
 This magic is provided by Docker socket volume mapping; see ``-v /var/run/docker.sock:/var/run/docker.sock`` in ``docker-compose.yml``.
 For more information, read [this famous blog post](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/).

 ### Pro tips

-* Shut down everything via:
+* See what's running:

+        docker ps

+* Shutdown command(s):

         docker-compose down

         make destroy-jnlp

-* Clean your environment often (free disk space, fix "strange" issues) with:
+* Clean Docker after shutting down:

         make clean

+* Tail the logs for a running container:

+        docker logs -f $CONTAINER_NAME_OR_ID

-* Open an interactive terminal on a container (service) with:
+* Open an interactive terminal on a running container:

-        docker exec -it <containerName/serviceName> bash
+        docker exec -it $CONTAINER_NAME_OR_ID bash

-* Or run a command within a container immediately, e.g. to ping another container (thank you Docker 1.12 :)
+* Run a command within a container immediately, e.g. to test networking

-        docker exec -it <containerName/serviceName> ping cjp.proxy
+        docker exec -it $CONTAINER_NAME_OR_ID ping cjp.proxy